-In New York City Secter founded Total Impact, a co-op media company active in a wide range of ﬁlm, theater and television productions.
-He wrote, produced and directed the innovative comedy Feelin’ Up (aka Getting Together), released theatrically by Troma and on video by Vestron, which remains a cult favorite.
-His television credits include music specials starring Eartha Kitt and Talking Heads, travel series like The Pocono Show, numerous comedies, arts programs, documentaries and commercials, such as The Guinness World Records Hall, selected National Clio Award Finalist as the Year's Best Entertainment Production.
-During ten years as CEO and Artistic Director of EnterMedia, a Manhattan arts center, Secter produced and presented Obie Award-winning plays, music, dance and other events in a historic 1100 seat playhouse and several smaller theaters.
+In New York City Secter founded Total Impact, a media company where he wrote, produced and directed the comedy Feelin’ Up (aka Getting Together), released in theaters by Troma.
+Television credits include music specials starring Eartha Kitt and Talking Heads, travel series like The Pocono Show, and commercials, such as The Guinness World Records Hall, selected National Clio Award Finalist as the Year's Best Entertainment Production.
+For ten years as CEO and Artistic Director of EnterMedia, a Manhattan arts center, Secter produced and presented Obie Award-winning plays, music, dance and other events in a historic 1100 seat playhouse and several smaller theaters.
 One landmark project was American Mavericks, the ﬁrst touring festival of US independent movies.
 EnterMedia launched such long-running Broadway musical hits as The Best Little Whorehouse in Texas and Joseph And The Amazing Technicolor Dreamcoat.
-Among additional theater credits, Secter wrote the book and lyrics and produced the celebrated Off-Broadway musical Get Thee To Canterbury.
+Secter also wrote the book, lyrics and produced the musical Get Thee To Canterbury.

 Now based in California, Secter is preparing the launch of Boomerama.